 Let your recruitment contact know the names of any appointable candidates you want to hold as reserves.
-This can be recorded in NHS Jobs in case your preferred candidate withdraws or in case you need to recruit to this post again within the next few months.
+This can be recorded in the e-recruitment system in case your preferred candidate withdraws or in case you need to recruit to this post again within the next few months.

 If you are unsuccessful in recruiting to your post please speak to your recruitment contact who will advise you on the next steps.
 You may also want to refer to the Top Tips document - when Difficult to Recruit.

 All information relating to candidates must be kept secure and only shared where there is a genuine need.